In this list, we’ll highlight the best rhythm games on PC that offers stunning visuals, bombastic tracks, and trance-inducing gameplay.

 Crypt of the Necrodancer

-It’s also a lot more difficult to master than you may think.
-While every action has to be performed in sync with the beat, some enemies will follow a separate beat that differs from the player’s.
-This calls for plenty of mental gymnastics as you try to adjust your movement to match that of your opponent’s.
-Composer Danny Baranowsky created the game’s soundtrack, and there’s a built-in feature that lets you import your own music.
+It’s a lot more difficult than you may think as every action has to be performed in sync with the beat, with some enemies following a separate beat from the player’s.

 Spin Rhythm XD

-The main objective in Spin Rhythm XD is to match colors and beats by spinning, tapping, and flicking an on-screen wheel throughout hand-made levels with multiple difficulty options.
+The main objective in this game is to match colors and beats by spinning, tapping, and flicking an on-screen wheel through various levels.